31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/TimeSeries/README.md

 - Achieved **55.7% accuracy** in predicting total scores
 - Used to generate **future season forecasts**

-Key Finding: The ARIMA model demonstrated **a potential betting edge**, offering a **statistically profitable** approach to Over/Under wagers.
+Key Finding: The ARIMA model demonstrated **a potential betting edge**, offering a **statistically profitable** approach to Over/Under wagers

 ---